-Make sure it’s fresh
+4. Make sure it’s fresh

 Even the tastiest dinner doesn’t look all that good after a couple of hours go by.
 That means you’ve got to set a time when dinner gets pulled off the table.

-If you keep your offers fresh by limiting them in time (or by setting a limit on how many you’ll sell), you make them infinitely more attractive.
+If you keep your copywriting offers fresh by limiting them in time (or by setting a limit on how many you’ll sell), you make them infinitely more attractive.

 “Buy the blue widget for $47” may be a tasty, nutritious, and well-timed offer.
-“Buy the blue widget for $47 if you order by midnight this Friday” has all the same qualities, but it also keeps the offer fresh and interesting.
+“Buy the blue widget for only $47 if you order by midnight this Friday” has all the same qualities, but it also keeps the offer fresh and interesting.

 Keep your roles straight